-You have probably noticed .zip, but don’t know much about the .tar file.
-If so, then you are in the right place to learn about how you use tar and zip.
+You have probably noticed .zip but don’t know much about the .tar file.
+If so, you are in the right place to learn how you use tar and zip.
 We will look at the differences, how to compress and uncompress and see when to use which.

-Zip is common for a Windows user, but on Linux OS, you’ll find .tar format more common.
-The .tar and .tar.gz format are quite common on Unix and Linux based systems.
-In this post, we’ll talk about .zip and .tar format and their differences.
+Zip is common for a Windows user, but on Linux OS, you’ll find the .tar format more common.
+The .tar and .tar.gz formats are quite common on Unix and Linux-based systems.
+In this post, we’ll talk about the .zip and .tar format and their differences.

 Tar vs. Zip

 The zip format is common on Windows OS, while the tar format is common on Linux.
 Both of these formats archive many files into one.
-The zip format creates an archive and additionally also compresses the files.
+However, the zip format creates an archive and additionally also compresses the files.

 The rigid structure of tar format means you can’t add a new file or delete a file without decompressing it.
-The tar format treats the archive as one single file.
+This is because the tar format treats the archive as one single file.
 So, if you want to add a new file, you’ll need to extract it.
-Add the new file and then create a tar archive again.
+So, first, add the new file and then create a tar archive again.

 Zip format is common on Windows because it stores MSDOS attributes.
 These attributes include Hidden, System, Readonly, and Archive.
 On the other hand, the tar format is common on Linux because it stores Unix file attributes.
 These include gid, uid, and permissions, such as “executable” on scripts.